-Recommendations of Sunoco's Board of Directors and Reasons for the Merger (see pages 40 to 44)
+Sunoco Reasons for the Merger; Recommendation of the Sunoco Board of Directors (see pages 40 to 44)

 The Sunoco board of directors has unanimously approved the merger agreement and has recommended that the Sunoco shareholders vote FOR the approval and adoption of the merger agreement and the transactions contemplated thereby.
 In reaching its decision to approve and adopt the merger agreement and recommend to the Sunoco shareholders that they vote to approve and adopt the merger agreement and the transactions contemplated thereby, the Sunoco board of directors consulted with Sunoco management and its financial and legal advisors and considered a variety of factors.
 Some of those factors include: